cdiggins/heron-language/README.md

 ## Arrays

-Heron arrays cannot be modified.
+Arrays cannot be modified: you cannot assign new values or add or remove values.
+You can only do that with an `ArrayBuilder` instance which can be constructed from an `Array`.

-They all support the following operations:
+Arrays support two basic operations:

 ```
     intrinsic count<T>(xs: Array<T>): Int;